ReScience-Archives/Rougier-2017/article/Rougier-2017.md

 # Conclusion

-Most of the results have been replicated even though some slight discrepancies remain in the final output for one image that are.
+Most of the results have been replicated even though some slight discrepancies remain in the final output for one image.
 It is difficult to identify the precise cause but most likely, the problem occurs because of the limited resolution of the input picture.
 We therefore think most of the results have been replicated.